CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 What is blob in MWDB?
 ---------------------

 Usually "Blob" stands for "Binary Large Object", but in MWDB the meaning is different.
-Blob in MWDB repository represents **various data stored in unstructured form** that instead of being parsed, have been only simply formatted to be human-readable.
+Blob represents **various data stored in unstructured form** that are only simply formatted to be human-readable.

-The second use case of blobs are data that are part of configuration, but are **too big to be conveniently represented** as a part of JSON structure.
+Blobs can also store data that are part of configuration, but are **too big to be conveniently represented** by JSON value.

 The good examples are: